 - during the practical part the knowledge gained can be applied and skills can be developed on operation of open source software and tools

 - in the application oriented part you will learn how to individually design and carry out sequential data processing steps typical for the creation and use of basic GIS and earth observation methods working on a concrete case study

 The focus of the course will be mainly on solving real-world problems and on applying existing methods.
 The level of knowledge addressed in this course is mainly on understanding and applying integration of geo-information spatial data; on some topics the levels of analysis and evaluation will be reached.

 You will be able to generate and integrate information from earth observation and GIS data to support the study and visualization of processes in system earth and the related role of human beings.
 In addition to providing a strong theoretical basis, the course will also develop practical skills in the capture and analysis of spatial data and the visualization of the resulting information.

-The e-learning distance course Data integration: Principles, approaches and user perspectives aims to improve your knowledge and skills in use and integration of geo-information technologies for effective task execution and problem solving in your domain of interest.
+The online course Data integration: Principles, approaches and user perspectives aims to improve your knowledge and skills in use and integration of geo-information technologies for effective task execution and problem solving in your domain of interest.

 On completion of the course, you will be able to: